 If your medical practitioner suspects a thyroid issue they will probably request blood tests to measure how much TSH you have in your system.
 While this won’t give you an accurate picture of whether your thyroid is producing adequate T3 and T4; if the conversion from T4 to T3 is happening or if your cells are actively taking up the T3; it will at least indicate if your pituitary is pumping out more or less TSH than within “normal parameters” and therefore if you are likely to be hyperthyroid or hypothyroid.

-If you are in a position to get private blood testing you might be able to request a far more accurate picture from having your T3, RT3 and T4 levels assessed in addition to your TSH levels.
+If you are in a position to get private blood testing you will get a far more accurate picture from having other thyroid functions checked alongside your TSH levels.
+I recommend Medichecks Thyroid Check Ultra

 How are Thyroid Conditions Conventionally Treated?